Partly because the audience is expanding so quickly but also because the tools are better than ever before.

 Fraps likely remain the most famous screen recorder to the regular gamer, and that is just because it was leaps and bounds better than any other option when it came out.
 It is still incredibly easy to use and a good choice if you want to jump straight into it and not worry about setting it up.

 Sadly they stopped supporting Fraps in 2013, making the newest version ancient, which does cause some issues.
 It gives the occasional stutter and is a bit rougher on the computer than most other options.

 D3DGear is just a lesser version of Action!, as it is straightforward to use, has a lot of features, multiple media outlays and has a very reasonable price tag.
 However, it does end up hurting the overall quality of the video, despite running very well concerning its frame rate.
 The audio quality takes a significant hit, as well as the coloring of the recording.

 What to look out for in a screen recorder

-Some of the terms used in this article are somewhat technical so let us take a moment to go over what features we feel are the most essential to a good video recording software.
+Some of the terms used in this article are somewhat technical, so let us take a moment to go over what features we feel are the most essential to good video recording software.

 Frames Per Second(FPS)

-Frames per second is a term used to define the number of frames your screen shows every second and generally speaking, 60 is considered to be very good and anything below 30 is unacceptable in many cases.
-Recording software can put a strain on your computer, and a few years ago it was impossible to find a software that didn’t decrease your FPS a LOT.
+Frames per second is a term used to define the number of frames your screen shows every second, and generally speaking, 60 is considered to be very good, and anything below 30 is unacceptable in many cases.
+Recording software can put a strain on your computer, and a few years ago, it was impossible to find software that didn’t decrease your FPS a LOT.
 Luckily there are a lot of great options today that barely touch your frame rate or at least don’t ruin it.